pnugues/edap01/assignments/perceptron.md

 Evaluate your logistic regression using the leave-one-out cross validation method as with the perceptron

+## Reading
+You will read the article *An overview of gradient descent optimization algorithms* by Ruder (2017) and you will outline the main characteristics of the optimization algorithms the author describes.
+This part should be of about one to two pages.
+Link to the article: https://arxiv.org/abs/1609.04747

 ## Remarks

 ### Deadline

-Use Overleaf to write your report and send the link before 23.59 on March 1st, 2019\.
-The link should be e-mailed to tai @ cs.lth.se with the subject line Assignment X by username1/username2.
+Use Overleaf to write your report and send the link before 23.59 on February 26, 2020\.
+The link should be e-mailed to edap01 @ cs.lth.se with the subject line Assignment 2 by username.

 ### Problems